sethadams2024/networking-lab-journal/day_to_day.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 Day 11 4.21
 - Passed Module 3 of my R class
 - Started the CourseCareers IT Support course.
-I am excited to learn the different parts that I would use in entry level IT.
+I am excited to learn the different parts that I would use in entry-level IT.
 ---------------------------------------------------------------------------------------------------------------------------------------------
 Day 12 4.22
 - Started my journey into hardware and the networking portions of the Course Careers (around 25% done)